WebSync360/WebSync360/README.md

 MISSION STATEMENT
 -------------------------------------------------------------------------
-"I architect internal systems, dashboards, and workflows that save founders hours, eliminate friction, and empower decision-making — all while being scalable and maintainable."
+"I architect internal systems, dashboards, and workflows that save founders hours, eliminate friction, and empower decision-making, all while being scalable and maintainable."
 -------------------------------------------------------------------------